 You wait.
 Longer, longer, longer.
 You envision orange goblins and Trump.
 Oh no!
+What happens if you leave fake tan on too long?
 Can you leave self tanner on too long?
-The answer is… it really depends on the product.

 In today’s article, we’re going to take a brief look at how self-tanning lotion works to answer your question and some of the other common safety and usage concerns people have when using a self-tanner.